Video Game: Tales of the World

 - One Steve Limit: Each game has its own version of Kanonno: Pasca Kanonno for RM1, Kanonno Earhart for RM2, and Kanonno Grassvalley for RM3.
 In RM3, however, all three of them can be in your party!

-- Pretty in Mink: The berserker armor has a tiger skin worn as a Showgirl Skirt.
+- Pretty in Mink: The Radiant Berserker armor has a tiger skin worn as a Showgirl Skirt.

-- Spin-Offspring: In RM2, Granide is the world born at the end of RM1.
+- Spin-Offspring: As revealed in RM2, Granide is the world born at the end of RM1.

 - The Time Traveler's Dilemma: The Pasca Kanonno making an appearance in RM3, has not yet gone Axe Crazy and killed everyone in Pasca.
 Ultimately an Inverted Trope, as Niata is a refugee from the world P. Kanonno has yet to destroy and tries very hard not to let in on this.